 Here is Bitsquare’s introductory video:

-To get started on using the Stellar network, you must first create a key pair.
-The key pair consists of two parts:
+To get started on using the Stellar network, you must first create a key pair which consists of two parts:

 - Public key: The public key is used to identify the account.
-It is also known as an account.
 This public key is used for receiving funds.

 - Secret key: The secret key is used to access your account and make transactions.
 Keep this code safe and secure.
 Anyone with this key will be able to access your funds on the Stellar Dex.

-You when you generate the key pairs for Stellar Dex you will be given secret key which will look something like this –SBXNBVE5RNAGP73VGAJPB4A7OW3JHRECICCUCPGCXNI24HVGFVUXOPNU
+When you generate the key pairs for Stellar Dex, you will be given a secret key which will look something like this: SBXNBVE5RNAGP73VGAJPB4A7OW3JHRECICCUCPGCXNI24HVGFVUXOPNU

-And when you log in to the Dex using this key you will be shown a public key where you will be required to deposit 20 lumens in order to activate your account and start trading.
+When you log in to the Dex using this key, you will be shown a public key where you will be required to deposit 20 lumens to activate your account and start trading.

-There are some more decentralized exchanges out of which few are still being build and few are still have very low liquidity or are facing security difficulties.
+There are some more decentralized exchanges out there but they are either being built or have very low liquidity or are facing security difficulties.

-Now it is time to hear from you: So which Dex are you using?
+Now it is time to hear from you: Which Dex do you use?
 Did I miss any major Dex with good liquidity?
 What do you think about the future of Dex?